Parasyte: Part 1: Development

 In 2005, New Line Cinema had acquired the film rights to Parasyte in 2005, and a film adaptation was reported to be in the works, with Jim Henson Studios and Don Murphy was set to be in charge of production.
 New Line Cinema's option expired in 2013, prompting a bidding war in Japan.
 Film studio and distributor Toho won the rights.

 Casting

-Shota Sometani was cast as the protagonist Shinichi Izumi, along with Eri Fukatsu as high school teacher parasyte Ryoko Tamiya, and Ai Hashimoto as Shinichi's girlfriend Satomi Murano.
+Shota Sometani was cast as the protagonist Shinichi Izumi, Eri Fukatsu as high school teacher Ryoko Tamiya, and Ai Hashimoto as Shinichi's girlfriend Satomi Murano.

 Release

 Parasyte: Part 1 screened at the 27th Tokyo International Film Festival as the closing film on October 30, 2014.

 The film was released on November 29, 2014, in Japan.

 Funimation licensed both Part 1 and Part 2 for Blu-ray, DVD, and Digital HD release on May 8, 2018, which included English dubs of both films.

 Reception

 Box office

 The film topped the box office on its opening weekend in Japan, earning $2.9 million from 256,000 admissions on 418 screens.
 It grossed around at the Japanese box office after two weeks.
 The film grossed at the Chinese box office.